Membership and aims

 On the 7th of January, 2019, we held an informal social event at the UKAN first anniversary meeting in Sheffield.

-For more information about this SIG and our events, or if you have ideas about a future event, please contact the coordinators at firstname.lastname@example.org
+For more information about this SIG and our events, or if you have ideas about a future event, please contact us at email@example.com.

 You can find us on Twitter @EarlyCareerUKAN.